Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 - In UAB's nine games this season, it has five wins against the spread.

-- This year, the Blazers are winless ATS when entering a game as an underdog of 5.5 points or more.
+- The Blazers have yet to cover the spread this year when underdogs by 5 points or more.

-- UAB's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).
+- UAB has eclipsed the over/under in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- The Blazers collect 385.8 yards per game, than the 385.8 the Thundering Herd give up.

-- UAB is 4-1 against the spread and 5-1 overall when the team picks up over 385.8 yards.
+- In games that UAB picks up over 385.8 yards, the team is 4-1 against the spread and 5-1 overall.

 - The Blazers have turned the ball over 14 times, two fewer times than the Thundering Herd have forced turnovers (16).